 800-656-8616.
 So once again, Neil, we are up against the clock.
 Let’s invite folks to call come on in.

-is a great opportunity for you to call us at 800-656-8616.
+Hey, folks, this is a great opportunity for you to call us at 800-656-8616.
 Take advantage of the offer, get that financial roadmap put together once and for all, it’s a chance for you to get that mile comprehensive financial review, see where you are today.
-Get that map drawn up to help you get on the road to retirement where you want to go 800-656-8616 800-656-8616
+Get that map drawn up to help you get on the road to retirement where you want to go 800-656-8616, 800-656-8616

 It’s a concept that we have learned again, and again, if you fail to prepare, then you prepare to fail.
 But saving for retirement might mean you’ve won a battle, but you still haven’t won the war yet.
 It’s essential to create that income plan for yourself to use in that retirement.